 When in a proceeding the court has to form an opinion on any subject matter relating to any information transmitted or stored in any computer resource or any other electronic or digital form, the opinion of the examiner of electronic evidence referred to in Section 79A of IT Act, 2000 is a relevant fact.

-Opinion of any person acquainted with the handwriting is relevant.
+The opinion of any person acquainted with the handwriting is relevant.
 It includes a person-

-1. Who has seen that person write.
+i.
+Who has seen that person write?

-2. Who has secured (received) documents written by that person (in answer to documents written by himself or under his authority and addressed to that person.)
+ii.
+Who has secured (received) documents written by that person (in answer to documents written by himself or under his authority and addressed to that person.)

-3. Who has in the ordinary course of business received documents written by that person or such documents are habitually received by him (to whom the letter is habitually submitted)
+iii.
+Who has in the ordinary course of business received documents written by that person or such documents are habitually received by him (to whom the letter is habitually submitted)

-Fakhruddin v State of MP 1967 SC
+Fakhruddin vs. State of MP, 1967 SC

-Supreme Court held that handwriting may be proved by the evidence of a witness in whose presence the writing was done and this would be direct evidence, and if it is available then any other kind of evidence is rendered unnecessary.
+Supreme Court held that handwriting may be proved by the evidence of a witness in whose presence the writing was done, and this would be direct evidence, and if it is available, then any other kind of evidence is rendered unnecessary.

 Note: Under section 73 court will compare handwriting to be proved with handwriting already admitted or proved.

-1. Usages and tenets of any body of men or family, or
+i.
+Usages and tenets of any body of men or family, or

-2. Constitution and Government of any religious or charitable foundation.
+ii.
+Constitution and Government of any religious or charitable foundation.

-3. Opinion of person having special means of knowledge.
+iii.
+Opinion of person having special means of knowledge.

-Section 50: Opinion on relationship, when relevant
+7. Opinion on relationship, when relevant: Section 50

-a.
+i.
 A family member

-Having special means of knowledge on the subject is a relevant fact.
+Having a special means of knowledge on the subject is a relevant fact.
 But such opinion shall not be sufficient to prove marriage in proceeding under-

-a.
+i.
 Indian Divorce Act, 1869

-b.
+ii.
 In prosecution under section 494, 495, 497, 498 of IPC.

-Section 51: Grounds of opinion when relevant
+8. Grounds of opinion when relevant: Section 51

 The grounds or basis on which an expert makes his opinion are also relevant.

-The task of inference is on the court and not on the witness but the above general rule is subject to certain exceptions and reason behind exception is that in many cases of technical nature the opinion of expert does help the court to arrive at a satisfactory conclusion.
+The task of inference is on the court and not on the witness, but the above general rule is subject to certain exceptions, and the reason behind the exception is that in many cases of technical nature, the opinion of expert does help the court to arrive at a satisfactory conclusion.

-2. After all it is an opinion, and human judgements are fallible.
-(Fallible- error prone, open to error)
+2. After all, it is an opinion, and human judgements are fallible.
+(Fallible- error-prone, open to error)

 (Probative- having the quality or function of proving or demonstrating something; affording proof or evidence: Sentence Example- It places the probative burden on the defendant.)

-So the reliability of such evidence has to be tested in such way in which any other piece of evidence is tested.
+So the reliability of such evidence has to be tested in such a way in which any other piece of evidence is tested.